 kubectl get ingress

-Now, access the app through the app-port-80
+Now, access the app through the app

-URL under the LAB-URL section and will get an rsvp app like shown in the image below.
+on port 80 and will get an rsvp app like shown in the image below.

 - To check the pod metrics, configure metrics server.
 Keda already has a metrics adapter for this but as an end-user to see CPU utilization, this needs to be installed.